lclevy/magiclantern_simplified/README.md

 functionality such as: HDR images and video, timelapse, motion detection, focus assist tools, manual audio controls much more.

+Is it safe?
+No. Magic Lantern was created by reverse engineering an undocumented system that controls hardware.
+Therefore, we can't be certain that it's 100% safe.
+You are running it on your own risk.

 For more details on Magic Lantern please see [http://www.magiclantern.fm/](http://www.magiclantern.fm/)